jagdishthakur904/samsung-pd-training/README.md

 2. **Link Library**:

    - **Link Library** (also known as "Design Library" or "User Library"): The link library is a user-defined or project-specific library that can be used to extend or supplement the target library.
-It allows you to include custom cells, black-boxed IP blocks, or other design elements that are not part of the standard target library.
+It allows us to include custom cells, black-boxed IP blocks, or other design elements that are not part of the standard target library.

    - **Purpose**: Designers often use link libraries to include custom IP cores, macros, or other non-standard cells required for a specific project.
-Link libraries allow you to use these custom cells in your design alongside the cells from the target library.
+Link libraries allow us to use these custom cells in the design alongside the cells from the target library.

-   - **Usage**: You can link a library to your design in Design Compiler using the "link_library" command.
-This makes the cells in the link library available for use in your design, and they can be instantiated in your RTL code.
+   - **Usage**: we can link a library to the design in Design Compiler using the "link_library" command.
+This makes the cells in the link library available for use in the design, and they can be instantiated in the RTL code.

    Example command to link a library:
    ```sh
    set link_library { * /path/to/link_library.lib }
    ```

-By combining the target library with linked libraries, we can effectively create a comprehensive set of cells for your design, accommodating both standard cells from the target library and custom or project-specific cells from linked libraries.
+By combining the target library with linked libraries, we can effectively create a comprehensive set of cells for the design, accommodating both standard cells from the target library and custom or project-specific cells from linked libraries.

 3. **read_verilog**:
 The `read_verilog` command in Synopsys Design Compiler is used to read and analyze Verilog RTL (Register Transfer Level) code.
-It is a crucial step in the synthesis process as it allows Design Compiler to understand and work with your digital design description.
+It is a crucial step in the synthesis process as it allows Design Compiler to understand and work with the digital design description.

 Here's how to use the `read_verilog` command: